graphlab-fr/cosma/docs/user-manual.md

 The program was developed initially as part of the HyperOtlet research programme led by Bertrand Müller.
 Olivier Le Deuff came up with the name and Clément Borel created the logo.

 Version 2.0 was funded through the Hyperhum@in research programme led by David Pucheu.

+Updates to version 2.0 were developed with support from the AlgoJ research programme, with design suggestions by Olivier Le Deuff and Rayya Roumanos.

 ## Dependencies